 Novo Fogo is located at the base of the Serra do Mar mountain ranges in Brazil’s southern Atlantic rainforest.
 As a result, Axinte says they “get the best of both worlds,” located on the edge of the mountain slopes amid fruit farms and within sight of the ocean.

-Novo Fogo’s location on the edge of the highly endangered rainforest and the eco-conscious city of Curitiba infuses every aspect of the rum’s production, from gravity-fed distillation (thank you, elevation) and the pristine air (scrubbed clean by the jungle vegetation on the slopes) to the red tail parrots that feed high in the mountains and help extend the jungle’s reach to the ocean through their waste.
+Novo Fogo’s location on the edge of the highly endangered rainforest and the eco-conscious city of Curitiba infuses every aspect of the rum’s production, from gravity-fed distillation (thank you, elevation) and the pristine air (scrubbed clean by the jungle vegetation on the slopes) to the red-tailed parrots that feed high in the mountains and help extend the jungle’s reach to the ocean through their waste.

 “You can smell everything—the ocean, the bananas and passion fruit from the slopes, the rainforests,” says Axinte.
 “All of that is in the sugar cane.”

-Even for island rums that are near sea level, elevation plays its part in influencing the spirit.
+Even for island rums produced near sea level, elevation plays its part in influencing the spirit.
 Though the sugar cane grown for Jamaica’s Appleton Estate is grown in the Nassau Valley at a humble 400 feet above sea level, master blender Joy Spence notes that the valley is surrounded by the Cockpit Hills.

 “It’s this geography that creates the unique daily showers of rain, making the land rich and fertile.”
 And she notes that even here elevation plays a key role in its absence.
 “Appleton rums are aged just above sea level at tropical temperatures.
 This makes the rum age three times as fast as it would at cooler, higher elevations.”